A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 The study plan generator basically does this:

-2. Combines those frequency files
+2. Combines those priority files

 3. Removes duplicate morphs